disturbing bollywood movies

 3. Talvar (2015)

 This Meghna Gulzar directorial tells the story of the 2008 Arushi Talvar double murder case with as much fairness as a film possibly can.
-Written by Vishal Bhardwaj, the film is the concoction of two genres: police procedural and crime drama.
+Written by Vishal Bhardwaj, the film combines two genres: police procedural and crime drama.
 Without indulging in any form of escapism, the film serves us what is real with honesty.
 Told in a Rashomon-like style, embodying all possible perspectives, the film traverses through the meshes of reality with boldness and candour.

 Talvar premiered at the 2015 Toronto International Film Festival in the special-presentation section.
 It was also screened at major film festivals like BFI London Film Festival and Busan International Film Festival and won Vishal Bhardwaj a National Award for the Best Adapted Screenplay.